Pull to refresh

 Overview

-Medline’s Nasdaq arrival as MDLN quickly turned from “biggest IPO of 2025” into a live market verdict: shares jumped roughly 41% in their first session, pushing the company into a roughly $50B+ valuation conversation almost immediately.
+Medline's Nasdaq arrival as MDLN quickly turned from “biggest IPO of 2025” into a live market verdict.
+Shares jumped roughly 41% in their first session, pushing the company into a roughly $50B+ valuation almost immediately.

 Then came the mechanical but meaningful follow-through—its IPO officially closed on December 18, with underwriters fully exercising the 30-day option for extra shares.
-That boosts total deal size and accelerates the capital-structure cleanup narrative, while setting up 2026 as the real test: how fast leverage comes down, how tariffs flow through margins, and how long public investors stay patient with a PE-era balance sheet.
+That boosts the total deal size and accelerates the capital-structure cleanup.
+2026 is the real test: how fast leverage comes down, how tariffs flow through margins, and how long public investors stay patient with a PE-era balance sheet.

 Key Indicators